 Your customers didn’t have to choose you.
 But they did.
 And you should thank them for it.

-It’s the nice thing to do, and it personalizes your brand and the customer experience.
+It’s a nice thing to do and it humanizes your brand and the customer experience.

-Spotify’s Wrapped notes at the end of each year may be one of the highest-profile examples of a major brand saying thank you:
+Spotify’s Wrapped notes at the end of each year may be one of the highest-profile examples of a major brand saying thank you.
+Another great example but perhaps less popular comes from TD Bank with their "TD Thanks You" campaign.

 A simple “Thanks for spending [year] with us” has carried Spotify far.